-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - The Alzheimer's drug, Leqembi®, (generic name lecanemab), which is administered intravenously.
 In addition to medication costs, you may need additional scans and tests before and/or during treatment that could add to your overall costs.
-Talk to your doctor about what scans and tests you give yourself by injection if you have hemophilia Transplant/Immunosuppressive Drugs: Medicare covers transplant.
+Talk to your doctor about what scans and tests you may need as part of your treatment - Clotting factors you give yourself by injection if you have hemophilia - Transplant/Immunosuppressive Drugs: Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
 You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
+Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug - Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision - Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
+As new oral cancer drugs become

-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them 0%-20% coinsurance 0% coinsurance is the minimum possible for a Part B rebatable drug 20% coinsurance is the maximum You pay these amounts until you reach the out-of- pocket maximum.
+0%-20% coinsurance 0% coinsurance is the minimum possible for a Part B rebatable drug 20% coinsurance is the maximum You pay these amounts until you reach the out-ofpocket maximum.

 Prior authorization is required for some medications.
-The plan offers step therapy for Part B to Part B. Your cost for a one- month's supply of insulin will not exceed \$35.
-Deductibles do not apply.
-Some Antigens: Medicare covers antigens if a doctor prepares them and a properly instructed person (who could be you, the patient) gives them under appropriate supervision Certain oral anti-cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug (an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug) of the injectable drug.
-As new oral cancer drugs become 0%-20% coinsurance Cost-sharing is dependent on the drug administered.
-You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required for some medications.
-For